CAT5NEKO/Discord-Github-Release-Notifer/README.md

-# Discord Github RSS Notifer
+# Discord Github Release Notifer
 This is a simple bot that sends a message to a discord channel when a new release is made to a github repository.